 Where are we going with this?

-After our review, it struck us that setting time aside at least once a quarter is a good chance to reflect on how our business is going.
+After our review, it struck us that setting time aside at least once a quarter is a good way to reflect on how our business is going.

 We want to highlight the importance of the business review for small businesses.
 We want to reiterate the value of building in reflection time to your schedule.